 Needless to say there's no mention of such a transaction in the church records of Lübeck or Tallinn.

-Not a word - Heise quoted in a very dishonest way.
+Not a word.
 It should be remembered that Heise's presented his hypothesis in the late 30's - just before 2nd World War - when pseudo science was flourishing and many German researchers were busy cooking up hypotheses about old German territories and property - you might call it a *cough* German occupation.